ian-p-johnson/order-book/README.md

 the sparsity of prices near the top of book where most activity tends to take place.
-Although intuitively it would seem it would require excessive work to scan over prices with no quantity, the nature of modern CPU/GPU and efficient data locality means that adjacent price access is mechanically efficient, taking advantage of cache architecture and speculative fetching from memory.
+Although intuitively it would seem it would require excessive work to scan over prices with no quantity, the nature of modern CPU/GPU and efficient data locality means that adjacent price access is mechanically efficient, taking advantage of cache architecture and speculative fetching from main memory.
 The actual performance of a Direct access book should be considered in the light of the mix of operations expected.
 A typical current day CPU has a cacheline of 64 bytes, meaning we can fit the top 16 entries in 1 line.
-The active areas does shift so a lot of activity overlaps a small number of cache lines
+The active areas do shift so a lot of activity overlaps a small number of cache lines

 **No other information than price/quantity is stored**